SCOTUS Decision Roudup

 Shows with the most semantically similar episode content.
 Pitch one, pitch all; producers cluster.

-Civics 101 is hosted by NHPR.
-The show is categorised under government (history) and has published 363 episodes.
+Civics 101 is hosted by Unknown Host.
+The show is categorised under History (history) and has published 375 episodes.

-Civics 101 regularly covers government, history, society.
-It sits in the government category, with a history focus.
+Civics 101 regularly covers History, Government, Society, Culture.
+It sits in the History category, with a history focus.

-Civics 101 is accessible for guests with genuine government expertise.
+Civics 101 is accessible for guests with genuine history expertise.
 A personalised, episode-aware pitch will still outperform a generic one every time.

 Civics 101 hasn't explicitly signalled guest openness in recent episodes.
 That doesn't rule out pitching. your hook just needs to be especially compelling and relevant to their recent content.